gaborbankutidev/BringApp/docs/intro.md

 └── ...
 ```

 The bring/blocks-wp package is used in the plugins/bring-app subfolder.
-The @bring/blocks-client package is used in the next sub-folder.
+The @bring/blocks-client package is used in the next-app sub-folder.
 The @bring/blocks-editor package is used in the editor config and components subfolder for creating blocks.

 ## Packages